ACECLEZ/Web-filter-bypass-Mobile-Guardian-Blocksi/README.md

 ## Reporting Code Copying Without Known Acknowledgement

-If you suspect that someone has copied your code without permission, please provide **detailed information** about the original code and the alleged copied code.
+If you suspect that someone has copied these code without permission, please provide **detailed information** about the original code and the alleged copied code.
 Include relevant **file names**, **line numbers**, and any additional evidence that supports your claim.

 ## Reporting Bugs